-CenturyLink strives to provide high-quality products and services in an efficient manner.
+Lumen strives to provide high-quality products and services in an efficient manner.
 However, we must hold fast to our high standards of integrity and ethical business conduct as we pursue our corporate goals.
-The following section of our Code, Living the Unifying Principles with Our Customers and in Our Marketplace, outlines what is expected from each of us to accomplish this goal.
+The following section of our Code, Our Commitment to Ethics with our customer and in our marketplace, outlines what is expected from each of us to accomplish this goal.